Where Can Americans Travel Right Now? A Country-by-country Guide

 This follows the country's reopening for international visitors from several other countries in August, including from Canada, Europe, Japan, South Korea, Singapore, Australia, and New Zealand.

 While Croatia initially welcomed tourists from non-EU countries, including Americans, with proof of a hotel stay and a negative test, that has since changed.
-Now, people who travel to Croatia from an EU or EEA country (including Americans who have been in Europe) as well as certain other countries, including Australia and Japan, can visit, according to the Croatian Ministry of Interior.
+Now, people who travel to Croatia from an EU or EEA country (including Americans who have been in Europe), and travelers from certain other countries like the U.S., including Australia and Japan, can visit, according to the Croatian Ministry of Interior.

 Those who are coming from a country on the European Centre for Disease Prevention and Control's green list do not need to provide a negative test, while those coming from countries not on the green list must show proof of a negative COVID-19 test taken within 48 hours.